Source code for dask.base

 from dask.core import get as simple_get

-from dask.core import literal, quote
+from dask.core import quote

 from dask.system import CPU_COUNT